marisks/blog/src/documents/posts/2014-04-11-episerver-writing-dojo-widget.html.md

       </clientModule>
     </module>

-First of all define _clientResources_ section and add all scripts and styles using _add_ tag.
+Define _clientResources_ section and add all scripts and styles using _add_ tag.
 For each resource define:
 - _name_ - this is used to distinguish between different resources.
-You can use different name for each resource or use same name to group resources.
+You can use different name for each resource or use same name for group of resources.
 In the Geta Tags I used one name for scripts and other for styles.
 - _resourceType_ - type of the resource - _Script_ or _Style_.
 - _sortIndex_ - the order in which resource will be rendered for resources with same name.
+- _path_ - path to the resource.
+The path can be full URL or local path.
+Full URL is useful to define resources from CDN.
+Local path is used for resources in your project.
+It is relative to _ClientResources_ folder.

 After that you have to define loading of these resources:
 - define _moduleDependencies_ section under _clientModule_ section and add dependency on _CMS_ with type _RunAfter_. _RunAfter_ will inform EPiServer to render resources after EPiServer administration is loaded.
+If you skip this configuration, then your resources will not be loaded at all.
-- define _requiredResources_ section under _clientModule_ section and add the names of your defined _clientResources_ here.
+- define _requiredResources_ section under _clientModule_ section and add the names of your defined _clientResources_.

 This is all we need to get your scripts loaded.

 ## Using jQuery plugin in Dojo widget

-When you have all libraries in place, it is quite easy to start using them.
+When you have all libraries in place, it is easy to start using them.
 Each Dojo widget hase _domNode_ which can be used to access widget's DOM node using jQuery.
-That means that jQuery plugin can be attached to that DOM node.
+It means that jQuery plugin can be attached to this DOM node.
 In Geta Tags I am using [tag-it](https://github.com/aehlke/tag-it) jQuery UI plugin to handle multiple tags:

     define([
         "dojo/_base/declare",